 - Bookings are restricted to patients living within a 20km radius of the nearest Canterbury SCL collection centre.

-- Requests should be made using a laboratory request form and faxed to 03 360 1494.
-The home visit request form must not be given to the patient to present
+- The home visit request form must not be given to the patient to present.

 - Please make requests for a home visit at least 24 hours in advance of the requested booking day (Tuesday to Friday).
-Requests for a Monday must be made by the 5pm on the preceding Thursday to allow for scheduling
+Requests for a Monday must be made by 5pm on the preceding Thursday to allow for scheduling.

 - Patients or caregivers should inform their referring medical practitioner or nurse practitioner as soon as possible if circumstances change that could affect their eligibility for a home visit e.g. patient admitted to hospital etc.

-- Patients not home at the time of a visit will be left a calling card and advised to contact their referring medical practitioner or nurse practitioner as soon as possible to avoid the cancellation of their home visit.
-A notification letter will also be sent to the referrer to confirm that home visits are still required for the patient
+- Patients not home at the time of a visit will be advised to contact their referring medical practitioner or nurse practitioner as soon as possible to avoid the cancellation of their home visit.
+A letter will be sent to the referrer to confirm that home visits are still required for the patient.